nunofachada/perfandpubtools/README.md

 ![ex12_1](https://cloud.githubusercontent.com/assets/3018963/12236741/606e979a-b873-11e5-882c-1a110b028c01.png)

-Although the figure seems nice for publication purposes, it can be converted to native LaTeX via the [matlab2tikz] script:
+Although the figure looks appropriate for publication purposes, it can still be improved by converting it to native LaTeX via the [matlab2tikz] script:

 ```matlab
 % Small adjustments so that figure looks better when converted